-Sit down and enjoy the 2017 Shining Stars News newscast (20:00 minutes) to look back at this years’ Aspen Winter Games which brought seventy children from around the country, all fighting pediatric cancer, to Buttermilk Ski Area.
+Enjoy the entire 2017 Shining Stars News newscast to look back at the Aspen Winter Games which brought seventy children from around the country, all fighting pediatric cancer, to Buttermilk Ski Area.
+(20:00)

-Meet Turner and his family, and learn how Challenge Aspen helps them to “make the impossible possible”!
-Recognized as one of the premier adaptive ski programs in the world, Challenge Aspen also offers great summer programs for participants of all ages.
+Meet Turner and learn how Challenge Aspen helps to “make the impossible possible”!
+Recognized as one of the premier adaptive ski programs in the world, Challenge Aspen offers programs year round for participants of all ages.
+(2:34)

-Doss Malone is paralyzed from the waist down and has not walked since 2004… until today…thanks to the Bridging Bionics Foundation that helps advance the research and development of exoskeletons and bionic technology to augment human mobility.
+Doss Malone is paralyzed from the waist down and has not walked since 2004… until today!
+The Bridging Bionics Foundation helps advance the development of exoskeletons and bionic technology to augment human mobility.
+(1:52)

 The Shining Stars News Team “breaks into programing” to bring you a recap of the exciting 2016 Aspen Winter Games.
-This year seventy children living with pediatric cancer invaded Buttermilk Ski Area for a week of skiing, adventure, and fun.
+Seventy children living with pediatric cancer invaded Buttermilk Ski Area for a week of skiing, adventure, and fun.
+(19:26)

 I filmed and field-produced this video about the Best Friends Animal Society, reported by Katie Couric, for Yahoo!
 News.
 To watch a higher quality version click on this link: Yahoo!
 News / Katie Couric – Best Friends Animal Sanctuary